Uniform in time convergence of numerical schemes for stochastic differential equations via Strong Exponential stability: Euler methods, Split-Step and Tamed Schemes: Introduction

-Let us clarify that in this paper we consider time-discretisation schemes with constant time step $\Delta t = \delta$ (for which the $n$-th step is $t_n=n\delta$), which can be described as a family of discrete-time Markov processes $\{\mathcal{X}^\delta_{t_n}\}_{n\in\N}$, $\delta>0$.
-The analysis of schemes with varying time-step has been considered e.g.~in \cite{pages2023unadjusted} for Langevin algorithms, but the focus there is on approximating the invariant measure of the SDE, not the law at time $t$, for each positive time, which is what we are concerned with here.
+{\bf Relation to literature. } Let us clarify that in this paper we consider time-discretisation schemes with constant time step $\Delta t = \delta$ (for which the $n$-th step is $t_n=n\delta$), which can be described as a family of discrete-time Markov processes $\{\mathcal{X}^\delta_{t_n}\}_{n\in\N}$, $\delta>0$.
+The analysis of schemes with varying time-step has been considered e.g.~in \cite{pages2023unadjusted} (for Langevin algorithms), and schemes with random step size have been considered in \cite{alfonsi2021generic}.
+The focus of the former is on approximating the invariant measure of the SDE, not the law at time $t$, for each positive time, which is what we are concerned with here; the focus of the latter is on building higher order schemes (however the estimates there are not necessarily UiT).

+As we have already remarked, the bound \eqref{eqn:boundintrouniform} is uniform in time and non-asymptotic.
+To give broader context, let us observe that, in contrast, the type of uniform in time bounds most often found in the literature are asymptotic (in time), see e.g. \cite{mattingly2002ergodicity, bou2023mixing, schuh2024convergence, duncan2017using, brehier2014approximation} (without any claim to completeness of references) and references therein, aimed at understanding how well $\mathcal X_t^{\delta}$ approximates the invariant measure $\pi$ of the process $x_t$ (when such an invariant measure exists).
+Generally speaking, by `asymptotic' bounds we mean bounds of the form